Health & Fitness Terms You Don't Know!

 What are “macros”?

 The term “macros” is short for “macronutrients”.
 As their name suggests, they are nutrients that our bodies need in LARGE amounts every day.
 The three main “macros” are carbohydrates, protein and fats.
-We need these everyday because they can provide our bodies with energy and also contribute to its structure.
-For example, proteins provide us with the amino acids, which help form muscles and number of other tissues.
+We need these every day because they can provide our bodies with energy and also contribute to its structure.
+For example, proteins provide us with amino acids, which help form muscles and a number of other tissues.
 Because different foods provide different macronutrients, it is important that we eat foods from all of the main food groups to make sure that we are getting enough of each.
 For example:

 - The main sources of carbohydrates include grains, fruits and vegetables